• Skip to primary navigation

 a mixing bowl filled with a layer of white marshmallow mixture and a lavender marshmallow mixture

-Why We Love These Homemade Easter Peeps
+Why You'll Love These Homemade Easter Peeps

 • They're so quick and easy to make